korningf/git-pass/README.md

 ### pass-file

-Pass-file allows us to store complete files as secrets (encoded as base64?),
+Pass-file allows us to store complete files as secrets (instead of 1-line).

-uses: SSH key, X.509 certs, Docker, Kubernetes, AWS-CLI, Azure-Cli Secrets.
+That is, we can use it for multi-line secrets and even for secret binary files:

+SSH + X.509 keys, Docker + Kubernetes Secrets, AWS-CLI + Azure-Cli Access-Keys.

     see [Pass-File](https://github.com/dvogt23/pass-file)